-Another story that illustrates a success principle is Charles Dickens’ “A Christmas Carol” with Scrooge learning that his neglect of his neighbors is making him unsuccessful, in spite of all the money he has accumulated.
+Another story that illustrates the success principle is Charles Dickens’s “A Christmas Carol,” in which Scrooge learns that his neglect of his neighbors is making him unsuccessful, in spite of all the money he has accumulated.

 Whatever success principles you plan to teach your children, there is probably a plethora of good books that will support your goals.
 Find them, buy them, and read them with your children.

 How To Teach The Musical Learner

 Music is very powerful and can penetrate areas of ourselves that words alone can not.
 God has said that a hymn is like a prayer unto Him.
 So clearly, music can teach people all kinds of useful things.

 The musical learner knows and recognizes this principle better than anybody else.

 [Musical learners] are the ones who drum on the desk or are always humming a tune.
 They hear music in everything and love to produce music in whatever way they can.teachercerification.org